reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

 I recently read an intriguing paper by Engstrom, et. al. about a radically different way to view adversarial examples [^1], titled "[Adversarial Examples Are Not Bugs, They Are Features][not_bugs_features_arxiv]".

-The authors propose the existence of so-called "robust" and "non-robust" features in the dataset used for training e.g. CIFAR10, ImageNet.
+The authors propose the existence of so-called "robust" and "non-robust" features in the images used for training image classifiers.
-<i>Robust features</i> can be thought of as features that humans naturally use for classification e.g. flappy ears are indicative of certain breeds of dogs, while black and white stripes are indicative of zebras.
+*Robust features* can be thought of as features that humans naturally use for classification e.g. flappy ears are indicative of certain breeds of dogs, while black and white stripes are indicative of zebras.
-<i>Non-robust features</i>, on the other hand, are features that humans aren't sensitive to [^2], but truly correlate with a particular class (i.e. exist in the train and test set).
+*Non-robust features*, on the other hand, are features that humans aren't sensitive to [^2], but are truly indicative of a particular class (i.e. they correlate with the class over the *whole* (train and test) dataset).
 The authors argue that adversarial examples are produced by replacing the non-robust features in an image with non-robust features of another class.

 I highly recommend reading the [paper][not_bugs_features_arxiv] or at the very least, the accompanying [blog post][not_bugs_features_blog].